barryclark/jekyll-now/_posts/2017/2017-05-18-Robots-in-Disguise-Soundwave-Review-QA.md

 ![Soundwave Standing](/images/rid/Standing.png){: .center}

 In general, this version of Soundwave has more in common with G1 Soundwave than the last decade of cartoons.
-He’s blue and grey in the same spots, has red bands around the wrists, a yellow outline around his chest plate, and if you look close you even see designs on his waist that much up with G1’s cassette playback control buttons.
+He’s blue and grey in the same spots, has red bands around the wrists, a yellow outline around his chest plate, and if you look close you even see designs on his waist that match up with G1’s cassette playback control buttons.

 ![Soundwave G1](/images/rid/SW_G1.png){: .center}